 I love to use fresh herbs wherever I can.
 This dish is no exception.
 So I paired fresh rosemary with fresh thyme in my flour mixture that I use to coat the beef with.
 And this flour mix gives the beef great flavor, allows it to get nice and brown as well as acts as a thickening agent for the stew.

 This Italian inspired beef stew does not lack in the vegetable department even though it’s a comfort meal.
 I combine celery, onions, carrots, and since I wasn’t using potatoes, parsnips as my base.
 Once the stew has cooked for a bit green peppers and green beans go in.
 These don’t take as long to cook so I save them for the end so they don’t break down and turn into mush.

 I love a good Italian inspired meal (we even tried to move there a few years ago!).
 I decided to use an entire bottle of Chianti as the main base for this stew.
 Make sure to get a bottle you actually like to drink.
 But it doesn’t have to be crazy expensive.
 Most of the bottles of wine I use to cook with are eight to ten dollars and are perfectly good to drink.
 My other secret Italian-inspired ingredient – parmesan cheese rinds.
 I LOVE cooking with them when I make soup.
 It just gives the base a subtle hint of nuttiness.

-So whether you are looking for comfort food, something to warm you up, or just a good recipe this one will sure to hit the spot!
+So whether you are looking for comfort food, something to warm you up, or just a good recipe this Italian inspired beef stew will sure to hit the spot!